 Brain research is helping to identify what causes obesity, as well as how to curb an epidemic and promote wellness.

 Studies of feeding behavior in animals and people have led neuroscientists to discover that complex systems in the brain, not just the intestine, determine food intake.
 More research about how genes, chemicals, and the environment interact and control our urge to eat could help curb an obesity epidemic.

-In the last 16 years, the number of obese adults in the United States has increased by 32 percent and obese children by 40 percent.
+In the last 30 years, the prevalence of obesity has doubled in children and quadrupled in adolescents..
 The human body is so devoted to warding off potential starvation that in a society of plenty, innate weight-control mechanisms may harm more than they help.
 With excessive body weight comes a host of medical dangers, at a price of more than $140 billion a year in U.S. health-care costs.

 Fat mice and the first insights into obesity